rapid7/insightconnect-workflows/workflows/InsightVM_Top_25_Remediations_to_ServiceNow/help.md

 # Version History

-* 1.0.1 - Change 'Clean Fix' step to handle solutions with a missing fix and updatetd InsightVM plugin to version 4.0.0
+* 1.0.1 - Change 'Clean Fix' step to handle solutions with a missing fix and updated InsightVM plugin to version 4.0.0
 * 1.0.0 - Initial workflow

 # Links